Kani Kusruti: Career

 At Abhinaya, Kusruti made her theatre debut in Baudhayana's classic farce Bhagavadajjukam.
 She played the lead role of Vasantsena in the production from 2000 to 2006.
 The play toured across theatre festivals, including the Bharat Rang Mahotsav and the International Theatre Festival of Kerala.
 She rendered the part of Kamala in M. G. Jyotish's stage adaptation of Hermann Hesse's Siddhartha.
 In 2007, the production was invited to the Villeneuve en Scene Festival d'Avignon.

-In 2009, after returning from L'École Internationale de Théâtre Jacques Lecoq, Kusruti appeared in the anthology film Kerala Cafe, in the segment "Island Express" directed by Shankar Ramakrishnan.
+In 2009, after returning from her studies at L'École Internationale de Théâtre Jacques Lecoq, Kusruti appeared in the anthology film Kerala Cafe, in which her performance was critically acclaimed She appears in the segment "Island Express", directed by Shankar Ramakrishnan.

 In 2010, she played a Naxalite in the Mohanlal starrer Shikkar, but her nuanced rendition of a sex worker in the 2010 film Cocktail got her noticed by mainstream audiences.

 In December 2010, Kani collaborated on creating 'Las Indias', a "mega performance event" directed by the thespian and theatre pedagogist Elias Cohen.
 The performance was staged in a bus, that was designed for the production.
 The Indo-Latin American theatre company, the Singing Sticks Theatre Ensemble evolved out of Las Indias.
 The bus that was originally created for Las Indias, was used once again for an interactive theatre roadshow 'Tsunami Express: Highway of Hopes', which Kusruti collaborated on making.

 In 2011, Kani joined the renowned touring theatre company Footsbarn to work on a new production of Shakespeare's Tempest.
 She played Miranda in the resulting performance "The Indian Tempest".
 After touring Ireland, Spain, France, Portugal and India, the production opened at Shakespeare's Globe in 2013.

 Kusruti researched, co-developed and acted in the Indo-Polish production 'Burning Flowers - 7 Dreams of a Woman', directed by Pawel Szkotak and produced by Teatr Biuro Podróży.

-In 2015, Kani became a household presence with the soap opera Eswaran Sakshiyayi, directed by K. K. Rajeev.
+In 2015, Kusruti became a household presence with the soap opera Eswaran Sakshiyayi, directed by K. K. Rajeev.
 She played the part of Advocate Tresa, a lawyer who joins in on the investigation for her brother's murder.

+In 2020, upon being awarded Best Actress in Malayalam for her performance in Biriyaani, she dedicated the win to PK Rosy, the first actress in Malayalam cinema.